envis10n/tsboot/README.md

 # tsboot

-A tool for bootstrapping a Typescript project.
+A CLI tool for bootstrapping a Typescript project.

 ## Install